 - The technical aspect focuses on the forces of load and bouncy, wind, waves and hydrodynamics affecting the vessel, the design of the vessel and the operational and managerial aspects.

 - The operational aspect focuses on the chain of computational maritime modelling and simulation techniques needed in maritime operations.

 - The managerial aspect focuses on central themes concerning the organization and leadership of projects, as well as methods and techniques for analysis and management.

 The teaching methods vary, with lectures, solving exercises in groups and problem-based learning being the most common.
 In addition to individual work, group work is encouraged throughout the programme.

-The lectures are given in intensive sessions three weeks each semester (dates will be announced later).
+The lectures are given in intensive sessions three weeks each semester.
 It is mandatory to participate in the first lecture week.

 You study at Haugesund the first semester, and at Leer in the second semester.
 Which profile you choose determines the location of study in the third and fourth semester.

 - You may work in the technical or managerial department in shipping companies, with responsibility to plan and execute maritime operations, or as a deck officer with responsibility for executing such operations offshore.

 - You may also work as a consultant with an understanding of operations and environmental systems, as well as being an economical and technical advisory capacity for maritime structures.

 - You can undertake project management tasks in companies within the maritime sector, and innovation and development tasks within the academic core competencies of the programme; Offshore/Subsea operations, environmental system analysis, in regards to maritime technology, organisation and finance.